CHASE Research Networks Directory

 ECHOES (Exploring Collective Histories and Ongoing ExperienceS)

 The ECHOES Network explores multidisciplinary representations of pasts operating in varying ‘presents’.
-In partnership with my co-founder, Louise Rodwell (also at the University of Essex), we hope to establish a network that will bring together researchers interested in how legacies of the past manifest in archives, cultural memory, and social practice.
+Co-founders Francis and Louise (University of Essex) established the network to bring together researchers interested in how legacies of the past manifest in archives, cultural memory, and social practice.

 Spanning the humanities, arts, and social sciences, we aim to support research and dialogue across these fields with monthly reading groups, and also provide opportunities to present works-in-progress in a friendly environment.